The Research Compliance Department at Cottage Health is a component of the Cottage Health Research Institute and oversees:

 The IRB Office will provide you with the tutorial if you need to take it.

-*Key research personnel include those who are involved in the design and/or conduct of the research, have access to human participants, and/or confidential and identifying information, including principal investigators, co-investigators (sub-investigators), research nurses, study coordinators, associates/assistants, students and other support staff or persons assisting with the research.
+*Key research personnel include those who are involved in the design and/or conduct of the research, have access to human subjects, and/or confidential and identifying information, including principal investigators, sub-investigators, research nurses, study coordinators, associates/assistants, students and other support staff or persons assisting with the research.

 What must I report to the IRB while my study is active?